Do you want to learn the functions of international business and what makes a great globally successful leader?

 • Exhibitions, trade shows, product placement and sponsorship

 • The implications of digital marketing communications are included in the above topics

-This module will enable students to write a high quality Business Report on a management and/ or business related issue which both supports their immediate career objectives and satisfies the examination requirements first time.
+This module will enable students to write a high quality Business Report on a management and/ or business related issue which both supports their immediate career objectives.

 The module will typically include: